Marriam-Shuaib/Phishing-awareness-game/README.md

 ## How The Game Works
 To make it entertaining for users, we included elements like character selection page.
-Following this, the game initiates with the player running on a straight track and to clear the obstacles they have to choose the right email from two boxes — one contains the correct email and one contains the fraudulent scam email.
+Following this, the game initiates with the player running on a straight track and to clear the obstacles they have to choose the right email from two boxes, one contains the correct email and one contains the fraudulent scam email.

 - If the player chooses the right email, they move to the next level
 - If the wrong email is chosen, a screen appears notifying them why the email was a scam and what the